jhhsu8/coursera-server-side-nodejs/README.md

 # coursera-server-side-nodejs

+This is the Coursera course "Server-side Development with NodeJS".

 week 1: I designed and made use of Node modules within a Node.js HTTP server  ('nodejs-server.js') and used the Express router ('dishRouter.js', 'leaderRouter.js', 'promoRouter.js') to support a REST API.